duke-lungmap-team/dlt-scratch/progress.md

   - created notebook for comparing polygon vs rectangular sub-regions
 - Reviewed and merged PR from Ben for the Django app (Scott)
   - Experiment & Probe models created

+## Update prior to Apr 5th meeting
+- Updated REST API for POSTing a new experiment (Scott)
+- Received prototype ontology from Anna Maria, having trouble parsing the relationships (Scott))